-The island gained international attention after the 2008 movie ‘Mamma Mia’ was filmed there.
+The island gained international attention as the location for the 2008 movie ‘Mamma Mia’.
 In fact, the lovers’ reunion scene was filmed on the dramatic ocean side cliff and church at Agios Ioannis (pictured above).

 The town of Skopelos (above) begs to be explored, with its winding streets and plentiful, affordable shops featuring local artisans and delicious restaurants.
 Walking downhill, we are surrounded by whitewashed houses and balconies draped in brilliant bougainvillea with the heavenly scent of jasmine.
 Visit the many churches and beaches, or enjoy an evening stroll by the bay.

-Climb the incredible cliff site where the song ‘the winner takes it all…’ from ‘Mamma Mia’ was filmed.
-Gladly the island remains authentic and virtually untouched from its brush with fame, and lovesick pop songs, retaining its Greek character and plenty of wide open spaces.
+Gladly the island remains authentic and virtually untouched from its brush with fame and pop songs, retaining its Greek character and plenty of wide open spaces.